Adriano Moraes (fighter): Third title reign

 The pair met in a trilogy match at ONE Championship: Hero's Ascent on January 25, 2019.
 Moraes re-captured the championship via unanimous decision.

 As the first bout of his new four-fight, two-year contract, Adriano Moraes was scheduled to defend his title against ONE Flyweight World Grand Prix Champion and former UFC Flyweight Champion Demetrious Johnson at ONE Championship: Reign of Dynasties on April 11, 2020.
 The fight was postponed due to the COVID-19 pandemic.

 After being delayed, Moraes defended his title against Johnson at ONE on TNT 1 on April 7, 2021.
 The event was held at the Singapore Indoor Stadium in Kallang, Singapore and was broadcast on TNT during US prime time.
 Moraes won the bout via KO (knee) in round two.
 Due to Johnson being in a grounded position when he was hit, it would have counted as an illegal strike (and thus, would have resulted in a disqualification win for Johnson) if the fight had been held in the U.S.; however, the fight was held in Asia where such strikes are legal.

 Moraes next defended his title against Yuya Wakamatsu at ONE: X on March 6, 2022.
 He won the fight via a guillotine choke submission in the third round.

 Moraes made the third title defense of his third title reign against Demetrious Johnson at ONE on Prime Video 1 on August 27, 2022.
 He lost the fight and the title via KO due to a flying knee in the fourth round.

 Post-championship

 The trilogy bout between Moraes and Johnson for the ONE Flyweight World Championship was held on May 5, 2023, at ONE Fight Night 10.
 Moraes lost the bout by unanimous decision.

 Moraes faced Danny Kingad in a rematch on November 9, 2024, at ONE 169.
 He won the fight via guillotine choke in round two.

 Moraes faced Yuya Wakamatsu in a rematch, for the vacant ONE Flyweight World Championship on March 23, 2025, at ONE 172.
 He lost the fight via technical knockout in round one.

+On March 2, 2026, it was announced that Moraes was no longer under contract with ONE Championship.